-Christmas is America's #1 favorite holiday—9 in 10 of us celebrate it.
+Christmas is America's No. 1 favorite holiday—85% of us celebrate it.
 Here's how Christmas started and why we have the traditions we do.

-Crowds of people dressed up and going door-to-door while asking for treats and threatening mischief if the homeowners didn’t pony up….
-Sounds like Halloween, right?
+Crowds of people dressed up and going door-to-door while asking for treats and threatening mischief if the homeowners don’t pony up … sounds like Halloween, right?
 Actually, that was one popular way Christmas was celebrated during the Middle Ages!
-That’s right, our modern holiday—celebrated with Christmas traditions like gifts and trees and marked by Christmas symbols including stars and canes—is a far cry from how Christmas began.
+That’s right, our modern holiday—celebrated with Christmas traditions like gifts and trees and marked by Christmas symbols including stars and candy canes—is a far cry from how Christmas began.

-So, what is Christmas all about, and why is it celebrated in December?
-Before you start thinking of Christmas decoration ideas and Christmas tree ideas, here’s everything you need to know about America’s most popular holiday.
+So, what is Christmas all about, why do we celebrate Christmas and why is it celebrated in December?
+Before you start thinking of Christmas decoration ideas and your special mistletoe kiss, here’s everything you need to know about America’s most popular holiday.

 When is Christmas?

 Christmas is always celebrated in America on the 25th of December, but the day of the week rotates.
 Here are the days of the week Christmas falls on for the next five years:

 - Monday, Dec.
 25, 2023

 So, why is Christmas on Dec.
 25 each year?
 Many people think it’s because that was the day Jesus was born, but that’s actually false.
 The Bible doesn’t say when he was born, and the few clues we have—like shepherds guarding their flocks outside—hint that it may have been in the spring.